7 Critical Leadership Development Pitfalls That Derail Success

 Focusing on accountability instead of commitment

-This approach is particularly damaging in creative and technical environments where intrinsic motivation drives the best work.
-External accountability can't replace internal commitment.
+This is especially damaging in creative and technical environments where intrinsic motivation fuels the best work.

 Why punitive accountability kills trust